-I study the analytical and numerical spectral theory of periodic Schroedinger operators.
-Professor Michael Weinstein, collaborators Jeremy Marzuola and Braxton Osting, and I finally submitted my FIRST publication!
-The pre-print is available on the arXiv here.
+For a couple years, I studied the analytical and numerical spectral theory of periodic Schroedinger operators.
+Professor Michael Weinstein, collaborators Jeremy Marzuola and Braxton Osting, and I worked in particular on spectral theory associated with 90-degree rotationally invariant operators.
+Our work was published in SIAM's Multiscale Modeling and Simulations journal here.
+It is on the arXiv here.

 My studies and research are graciously funded by the National Science Foundation (NSF) under the NSF’s Graduate Research Program, and I am a Core Student of the KI-Net Research Network, a society for understanding the problems of numerically simulating dynamical problems.

 For my undergraduate studies, I learned and grew at Louisiana State University with the Department of Mathematics and the Robert Ogden Honors College under the particular care of Professor Oliver Dasbach and Professor Susanne Brenner (thank you, if you’re reading this).
 I am a runner for the Dashing Whippets in New York City~

 Blurb: Last year I ran the 2017 TCS New York City Marathon okay-ly well (2:47:35– 29th overall female and 11th USA female, injured. ;)).
 A brief race recap and my training are located here.